Open house for 2022-23 is on February 1, 2022 at the Community Activity Center in the Nature Preschool classroom.

 About Nature Preschool

-Nature preschool prepares our students for kindergarten through child-led and hands-on learning experiences where children can ask questions, explore materials and discover answers and solutions.
+Nature Preschool prepares our students for kindergarten through child-led and hands-on learning experiences where children can ask questions, explore materials and discover answers and solutions.
 We have big goals for our students – we want them to be life-long learners, creative problem solvers, caretakers of the earth and exceptional team players.
 Using our nature-based curriculum, our students spend a significant amount of time outside every day in large and small groups learning and exploring with nature.
 When planning our lessons, we use a whole-child approach that is focused on the individual needs and interests of our students to ensure that they are engaged and making progress in their learning.
 Our students are assessed on an ongoing basis to establish their needs and interests.
-We develop a work portfolio that we share with families at conferences two times per year.
+We develop a work portfolio that we share with families at conference two times per year.

 Our program is designed for children, ages 3-5, and consists of four mixed-age preschool classes.
 Each class has a maximum of 20 students with three lead teachers.
 We also have a naturalist from Three Rivers Park District who visits our classroom.
 Our unique nature-based curriculum combines age-appropriate educational experiences that blends best practices from both early childhood education and environmental education, and our teachers have training in both areas.
 Our curriculum is developed using the Creative Curriculum format with studies that last approximately 4-6 weeks.
 They are based on the children’s emerging interests and skills.